pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 #### Updating Records

 The method we use here is [`db.collection.update()`](https://docs.mongodb.com/manual/reference/method/db.collection.update/).
 It takes up two parameters and the first parameter is an object of a key value pair for a match that is present in the records.
-The next parameter is the content that is supposed to be replaced with.
+The next parameter is the content that it's supposed to be replaced with.

 So let's try something like this: